110-kenichi/mame/README.md

 *** Changes ***

+3.5.0.1 Fixed crashing in POKEY.
 3.5.0.0 Supported VSTi plugin mode.
 Use the .\VST\MAmiVSTi.dll file and edit ini file.
 DO NOT USE old .\MAmiVSTi.dll file.
 Trash it.
-3.3.2.1 Fixed FxS not working on some chips.
+3.3.2.1 Fixed FxS not working in some chips.
 3.3.2.0 Breaking changed SCC & FDS LFO & PCE LFO morph data table format.
 3.3.1.0 Supported dynamic LFO wave form changing for the FDS and HuC6280 chip.
 You can change LFO wave form by "MorphEnvelops" property in the FxS settings.
         Updated MAME Core.